Processing Fresh Chile Peppers

 Commercial Chile Roasting Precautions

-Commercial roasters are a convenient and economical way to handle large volumes of chile peppers.
-Some vendors use garbage bags to hold roasted peppers.
-However, this practice is dangerous because plastic polymers and chemicals such as pesticides imbedded in the plastic can be released into the peppers when the bag is exposed to heat from the peppers.
+Commercial roasters are a convenient and economical way to handle large volumes of chile.
+Some vendors use garbage bags to hold roasted chiles.
+However, this practice is dangerous because plastic polymers and chemicals such as pesticides embedded in the plastic can be released into the chiles when the bag is exposed to heat from the chiles.

-Therefore, it is best to use a food-safe container such as a large roasting pan or a pillowcase to collect roasted peppers, then transport to your home in a chilled ice chest.
+Therefore, it is best to use a food-safe container such as a large roasting pan or pillowcase to collect roasted chiles, then transport them to your home in a chilled ice chest.
 Transfer into smaller containers as soon as possible.
-Remember to place packaged roasted peppers under refrigeration within 2 hours of exposure to heat.
+Freeze or refrigerate packaged, roasted chiles within 2 hours of roasting.

 Contents of publications may be freely reproduced for educational purposes.
 All other rights reserved.
 For permission to use publications for other purposes, contact firstname.lastname@example.org or the authors listed on the publication.